RunDumy/Star/star-frontend/README.md

 # Star App Frontend

 A minimal, beginner-friendly Next.js frontend for the Star App with a starry background, twinkling stars, and a comet.
-Deploy on Vercel and connect to the Flask backend on Azure App Service.
+Connects to the Flask backend on Azure App Service.

 ## Quick Start